Marcus Rashford and Jadon Sancho not in England squad while Marc Guehi earns first call-up

 "He's definitely been the best English goalkeeper performing in the Premier League this season, but - and it's a big but - Jordan Pickford, despite the criticism he gets at Everton, has never let Gareth Southgate down.

 "It would be a massive call if come Qatar, Southgate says 'on your bike' and puts Ramsdale in goal.
-Any mistake would just be magnified, and everyone would be asking where Pickford.
+Any mistake would just be magnified, and everyone would be asking where Pickford was.

 "Saying that, I would just stress again that he's definitely been the best English goalkeeper this season, so it's certainly up for debate."